 The panel discussed the limitations of the trials and noted that the STOIC trial was a small study with very few events.
-They also noted the trial was stopped early as a result of an independent statistical review unfamiliar with the devices, and so the amount of budesonide inhaled may be variable, potentially affecting the results.
+They also noted the trial was stopped early as a result of an independent statistical review

 Risk of bias was rated as 'low' or 'some concerns' for all outcomes in the studies.
 Both trials included were open-label studies.
 So, the lack of blinding could have introduced bias to the more subjective outcomes such as self-reported recovery, resolution of symptoms or sustained recovery.
 This is because people in the trials would have been aware of the treatment they were having.